hphelion/documentation/network.howto.md

 product: compute

 ---
-# How To's with HP Helion Cloud Networking version 13.5
+# How To's with HP Helion Public Cloud Networking version 13.5

 <!-- Modeled after How To's with the Compute Service (https://docs.hpcloud.com/compute/using/) Some text from network guide. -->

 You might need to modify the default network or create additional networks.
-This page gives you some how-to's to use the [Horizon Cloud Console](#console) or [HP Helion Cloud CLI for Windows PowerShell](#powershell) to perform the following tasks:
+This page gives you some how-to's to use the [Horizon Cloud Console](#console) or [HP Helion Public Cloud CLI for Windows PowerShell](#powershell) to perform the following tasks:

 - Creating and deleting networks
 - Enabling and disabling networks